 Xena, a mighty Warrior Princess with a dark past, sets out to redeem herself.
 She is joined by small town bard, Gabrielle.
 Together they journey the ancient world and fight for the greater good against ruthless Warlords and Gods.

 When Caesar, advised by Callisto, fixes a price for Xena's head, the Warrior Princess believes it's finally the time to kill him - even if that may lead her and Gabrielle to the death by crucifixion ...

 Xena is seriously hurt in Cirra's ruins by a huge log and she enters into a coma.
 While Gabrielle carries her to a doctor in order to try to save her life, she remembers how ten winters ago she met ...

-Xena, once known as "Murderer," tries to fulfill her destiny as the "Warrior Princess" fighting for the greater good.
-On her Quest, she meets Gabrielle, a small town bard hungry for adventure.
-Together they take down some of the worlds most formidable opponents, even the gods!
-Written by
+Xena, once known as "Destroyer of Nations," tries to redeem herself by fighting for the greater good.
+On her quest, she meets Gabrielle, a small town bard hungry for adventure.
+Together, they take down some of the world's most formidable opponents, even the gods.Written by

 Willie Nelson Crane Jr

 32 of 47 people found this review helpful.